-Eye health is essential from the very first days of life.
-Many parents ask themselves: how early should the first eye exam be done, how often it should be repeated, and whether "good" vision in children or adults is a sign that everything is fine.
-The answer, supported by specialists in pediatric ophthalmology, is clear: prevention starts at birth.
+Eye health is essential from the first days of life.
+Many parents wonder: how early should the first ophthalmological consultation be, how often should it be repeated, and if "good" vision perceived by the child or adult is a sign that everything is fine.
+The answer, supported by pediatric ophthalmology specialists, is clear: prevention starts at birth.

-This comprehensive guide helps you understand the correct stages of eye examinations and warning signs for children.
+This complete guide helps you understand the correct stages of ophthalmological check-ups and warning signs for children.

-Immediately after birth, every baby should undergo a basic eye examination called red reflex test.
+Immediately after birth, every baby should receive a basic eye examination called the red reflex test.

-This reflex occurs when light is normally reflected by the retina.
+This reflex appears when light is normally reflected by the retina.

-The absence of the red reflex may indicate serious conditions, including retinoblastoma, a rare but severe disease.
-This simple test is the first form of eye prevention in a child's life.
+The absence of the red reflex can indicate serious conditions, including retinoblastoma, a rare but severe disease.
+This simple test is the first form of ocular prevention in a child's life.

 Between 0 and 2 years old – what is normal and what is not?